Biological Sciences: Green Life Sciences

-- State of the art facilities with regard to transcriptomics (Microarrays, next generation sequencing), proteomics and metabolomics.
+- State of the art facilities for transcriptomics (microarrays, next generation sequencing), proteomics and metabolomics.

-- New greenhouses (a.o. specialized for plant-pathogen interactions) and phytotrons (plant growth chambers).
+- New experimental facilities including greenhouses and phytotrons (plant growth chambers).

 - Education from top scientists publishing in Science, Nature, Plant Cell and Plant Journal.

-- Interactive teaching methods, individual supervision, and contemporary internships.
+- Interactive teaching methods, individual supervision, and internships.

 - The best of both Amsterdam universities within one Master’s programme.
-The UvA and VU University have combined their expertise in plant sciences to form the focus point for Green Life Sciences.
-This has resulted in a concentration of plant research unmatched anywhere else in the Netherlands.
+The UvA and VU University have combined their expertise to form the focal point Green Life Sciences.
+This results in a unique concentration of research opportunities.